BunsDev/oraclum-offchain-oracle/README.md

 Yes.
 Please contact us via github.

 ## Is there any caveat for using Oraclum?
 When your smart contract checks the validity of the message, **it must check whether it is expired**.
 However, due to the blockchain mechanism, there is a delay between the time point of data being signed and that of the data being checked and used by the smart contract.
-This delay can be used by attackers to front-run your smart contracts.
+This delay can be exploited by attackers to front-run your smart contracts.
 Unfortunately, such a delay is inevitable so you have to bear with it -- set an allowance for it.
 But you need to be careful with the allowance.
-If it's too small, the likelihood of your smart contract seeing an expired message is very high and hence the transactions are very likely to fail.
-If it's too big, then you are running into greater risks of being front-run.
+A too small allowance would increase the likelihood of your smart contract seeing an expired message and hence likelihood for the transactions to fail.
+Whereas, a too big allowance would increase the risk of being front-run.

 **Choose your delay allowance carefully!
 And always take into account the delay and the associated front-run risks!**